ActuallyConnor/Trivious/README.md

 #Trvious

 ##API Authentication
-API authentication is handled the standard “out of the box” Laravel way as seen here - https://laravel.com/docs/6.x/api-authentication.
+API authentication is handled the standard “out of the box” Laravel way as seen here - [API Authentication](https://laravel.com/docs/6.x/api-authentication)

 API keys are hashed using SHA-256.
-In config/auth.php
+In `config/auth.php`

 ```
 'api' => [